shawnthu/audiomentations/README.md

 * Add docstring in AddGaussianSNR that explains the new parameters.
 * Mention TanhDistortion in readme
 * Expand the tanhdistorion docstring.
+* Mention Clip in readme
+* Expand the Clip docstring explaining when it is useful and how it differs from ClippingDistortion

 ### Added